mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 expensiveOrders.to("suspicious-orders")
 ```

-In the above example, we are writing all the orders greater than 1,000.00 Euro in a dedicated topic, probably performing some kind of fraud analysis.
+In the above example, we are writing all the orders greater than 1,000.00 Euro in a dedicated topic, probably performing fraud analysis.
 Again, the Scala Kafka Streams library saves us from typing a lot of code.
 In fact, the full signature of the `to` method is the following:

 ```scala
 // Scala Kafka Streams library